prafra/jupyter-book-TAILOR-D3.2/D3.2_Handbook_on_Trustworthy_AI/main/Ethical_Legal_Framework/HLEG.md

 The development, deployment, and use of AI systems must be fair.
 There are, of course, [many different interpretations of fairness](../../Diversity_Non-Discrimination_and_Fairness/Diversity_Non-Discrimination_and_Fairness), but according to the Guidelines, this dimension implies a commitment to ensuring equal and just distribution of both benefits and costs and ensuring that individuals and groups are free from unfair bias, discrimination, and stigmatization Equal opportunity in terms of access to education, goods, services and technology should also be fostered.
 Additionally, fairness implies that AI practitioners should respect the principle of proportionality between means and ends, and consider carefully how to balance competing interests and objectives. <!--The procedural dimension of fairness entails the ability to contest and seek effective redress against decisions made by AI systems and by the humans operating them.
 In order to do so, the entity accountable for the decision must be identifiable, and the decision-making processes should be explicable.-->

 **The principle of explicability.**
 Explicability is crucial for building and maintaining users' trust in AI systems.
 This means that processes need to be transparent, the capabilities and purpose of AI systems openly communicated, and decisions – to the extent possible – explainable to those directly and indirectly affected.
 Without such information, a decision cannot be duly contested.
 An explanation as to why a model has generated a particular output or decision (and what combination of input factors contributed to that) is not always possible.
-These cases are referred to as [''black box''](../../Transparency/Transparency) algorithms and require special attention.
-In those circumstances, other explicability measures (e.g., [traceability](../../Accountability/Traceability), [auditability](../../Diversity_Non-Discrimination_and_Fairness/auditing), and transparent communication on system capabilities) may be required, provided that the system as a whole respects fundamental rights. %The degree to which explicability is needed is highly dependent on the context and the severity of the consequences if that output is erroneous or otherwise inaccurate.
+These cases are referred to as [''black box''](../../Transparency/blackbox_transparent) algorithms and require special attention.
+In those circumstances, other explicability measures (e.g., [traceability](../../Accountability/Traceability), [auditability](../../Diversity_Non-Discrimination_and_Fairness/auditing), and transparent communication on system capabilities) may be required, provided that the system as a whole respects fundamental rights. <!--The degree to which explicability is needed is highly dependent on the context and the severity of the consequences if that output is erroneous or otherwise inaccurate.-->

 ###The seven key requirements